-“Statesmen Connect” is the Career Services online system that will allow you to participate in most of the services that our office provides.
+“Statesmen Connect” is the online portal managed by Career Services that will allow you to participate in most of the services that our office provides.
 This system provides information relating to career fairs, special events, career announcements, and job/ internship national and local postings.
 Students and Alumni are highly encouraged to utilize “Statesmen Connect” for all of their present and future career needs!

 Federal Work-Study (FWS)

-If you are unable to find your eligibility status at neither of these locations, you should contact the Financial Aid office at 662-846-4670 or email them at email@example.com.
+If you are unable to find your Federal Work Study eligibility status, you should contact the Financial Aid office at 662-846-4670 or email them at email@example.com.
 All federal work study positions will be posted in Statesmen Connect.
 The letters (FWS) will be indicated the position titles of these student employment positions.
-You may also visit on campus departments to inquire about available positions.

 Regular Student Employment (RSE)